-Durham Drive Fellgate Amenity open Micro The central and northern area of this site is identified as Review mapping & snace heing suitable for small turbines.
-There is a network of - Consider ∽ Hedworth space footpaths across the central part of the site whether a small area to the north of the site is suitable for turbines Calf Close Lane Fellgate Amenity open Micro This central section of this site is identified as being Remove from & space suitable for small turbines.
-The site has a lot of mature mapping Hedworth trees and vegetation in has an uneven and sloped topography.
-Hedworth Lane Fellgate Amenity open Micro & Small The central section of this site has been identified as being Remove from & space suitable for turbines.
-The site has an uneven topography, mapping Hedworth with much of the identified area at a lower ground level than surrounding areas.
+Durham Drive Calf Close Lane Fellgate & Hedworth Amenity open space Micro The central and northern area of this site is identified as being suitable for small turbines.
+There is a network of footpaths across the central part of the site Review mapping - Consider whether a small area to the north of the site is suitable for turbines Remove from Can close Lane Fellgate & Hedworth Amenity open space MICTO This central section of this site is identified as being suitable for small turbines.
+The site has a lot of mature trees and vegetation in has an uneven and sloped topography. mapping Hedworth Lane Fellgate & Hedworth Amenity open space Micro & Small The central section of this site has been identified as being suitable for turbines.
+The site has an uneven topography, with much of the identified area at a lower ground level than surrounding areas.
 The site also has a network of footpaths and trees.
-King George V Playing Jarrow Amenity open Micro & Small This is a large area of amenity open space and playing Review mapping- Fields space and Playing pitches.
-The site has a network of footpaths and areas of remove playing Fields trees and mature vegetation.
-Siting of any turbines should pitches and land not restrict the use of playing fields. north to Jarrow cemetery Jarrow Cemetery Jarrow Cemetery Micro & Small Cemetery site with mature trees.
-Remove from mapping Harrison Field Jarrow Allotments Micro & Small This is an allotment site.
-Siting of any turbine should Retain as Allotments consider use and access to the site. potential wind energy site.
-Bede Burn Road Jarrow Amenity open Micro & Small This is an open area of amenity open space.
-The eastern Retain as space area of the site is identified as being suitable. potential wind energy site.
-Jarrow School Jarrow Playing Fields Micro & Small The site includes school playing fields and lapsed playing Retain as fields.
-Siting of turbines should not restrict the use of potential wind playing fields. energy site.
+Remove from mapping King George V Playing Fields Jarrow Amenity open space and Playing Fields Micro & Small This is a large area of amenity open space and playing pitches.
+The site has a network of footpaths and areas of trees and mature vegetation.
+Siting of any turbines should not restrict the use of playing fields.
+Review mapping- remove playing pitches and land north to Jarrow cemetery Jarrow Cemetery Jarrow Cemetery Micro & Small Cemetery site with mature trees.
+Remove from mapping Harrison Field Allotments Jarrow Allotments Micro & Small This is an allotment site.
+Siting of any turbine should consider use and access to the site.
+Retain as potential wind energy site.
+Bede Burn Road Jarrow Amenity open space Micro & Small This is an open area of amenity open space.
+The eastern area of the site is identified as being suitable.
+Retain as potential wind energy site.
+Jarrow School Jarrow Playing Fields Micro & Small The site includes school playing fields and lapsed playing fields.
+Siting of turbines should not restrict the use of playing fields.
+Retain as potential wind energy site.